Updated September 19, 2019

 Choosing the Right Portable Charger

-When it comes to smaller portable chargers that are meant to keep your phone charged during your flight, the likes of the Zendure A2 don't need to be checked.
+When it comes to smaller portable chargers that are meant to keep your phone charged during your flight, the likes of the Zendure A3PD portable charger don't need to be checked.
 These smaller power banks without a doubt are below capacity.
-In fact, even something bigger like the Zendure A5 with 16,750 mAh (61.98Wh) will not cause any problems at all.
+In fact, even something bigger like the Zendure A6PD Portable Charger with 20,100mAh (74.3Wh) will not cause any problems at all.
 And that's a device that should last you a short weekend trip on one charge.

-If you are looking for a power bank with a higher capacity to charge a number of devices or your friends devices too, the Zendure A8 QC is a good choice that is allowed on airplanes with 26,800 mAh.
+If you are looking for a power bank with a higher capacity to charge a number of devices or your friends devices too, the Zendure SuperTank is a good choice that is allowed on airplanes with 27,000 mAh.

-That makes it an excellent travel companion as it a device that has the max Wh that you can bring without a worry, and it comes with Qualcomm Quick Charge 3.0 and four USB ports, so you don’t have to choose which device to charge first.
+That makes it an excellent travel companion as it a device that has the max Wh that you can bring without a worry.
+SuperTank has 100W USB-C Power Delivery and USB-A Qualcomm Quick Charge 3.0 from the four USB ports, so you don’t have to choose which device to charge first, including your laptop!

 What If Your Power Bank Exceeds the Limit?